obfischer/architecture-best-practices/README.md

-# architecture-best-practices
+# Collection of opinionated Software Architecture Best Practices

-Antora-Modul for Architecture Best Practices
+This is the Antora module for my personal collection of software architecture best practices.